-- Non-thesis program (36.0 semester credits are needed to graduate) - Required and elective courses in each discipline - Flexible internship elective (experiential learning) - · Customizable plan of study
+- Non-thesis program (36.0 semester credits are needed to graduate) - · Required and elective courses in each discipline - · Flexible internship elective (experiential learning) - · Customizable plan of study

-- Online (select courses in both disciplines are offered face to face on campus) - New students admitted each fall and spring semesters - Classes taught throughout the year (fall, spring, and summer) - Accelerated: 1-year MS (full-time) or 1.5 years (part-time)
+- · Online (select courses in both disciplines are offered face to face on campus) - · New students admitted each fall and spring semesters - · Classes taught throughout the year (fall, spring, and summer) - Accelerated: 1-year MS (full-time) or 1.5 years (part-time)

 Students may meet the degree requirements on either a full-time (at least 9.0 credits per semester) or part-time basis.
 Full-time students generally complete the program in one year.
 Part-time students must complete the program within four years.
 Students must enroll in at least 4.5 semester credits of College of Medicine courses to qualify for financial aid.
-For information regarding financial aid, please visit Drexel Central (https://drexel.edu/drexelcentral/).
+For information regarding financial aid, please visit Drexel Central (https://drexel.edu/ drexelcentral/).

-For questions about the curriculum and program goals, please contact the program director:
+For questions about the curriculum and program goals, please email Program Director Dr. Sujata Bhatia at skb322@drexel.edu.